Read by Chancellor Mo Dehghani October 9, 2021, during the inaugural Kummer Day event at Leach Theatre of Castleman Hall on the Missouri S&T campus.

 Today I share with you the first of what will be our annual report on the Kummer Institute for Student Success, Research and Economic Development.
 Every year on the anniversary of your gift, Kummer Day, I will present this report to our campus community.
 We also plan to pass this tradition along to future chancellors of this wonderful university, so that 20, 30, 50, 100, 200 years from today, all who hear this message will know the lasting impact of your incredible gift.

-First of all, Fred, I wish to report that the Kummer Institute Foundation Board of Directors is in very capable hands.
-In August, Dr. Bud Peterson, a board member with whom you interacted several times, was selected to succeed you as chair of the Board of Directors.
+First of all, Fred, I wish to report that the Kummer Institute Foundation Board is in very capable hands.
+In August, Dr. Bud Peterson, a board member with whom you interacted several times, was selected to succeed you as chair of the Kummer Missouri S&T Foundation Board.

 Dr. Steve Roberts continues to lead the Kummer Institute as chief operating officer.
 He is overseeing our progress on your threefold mandate to elevate Missouri S&T, have broad STEM outreach and have economic impact.
 And now, I will share some of the highlights of the progress we have made in each area.